rumialirome-ship-it/ABexch/README.md

 This guide provides instructions for deploying the application to a Virtual Private Server (VPS).

+## Understanding the Application Architecture

+It's important to understand how the different parts of this application work together.
+This is a secure and standard setup for modern web applications.

+1.  **Frontend (React):** This is the user interface that runs in the user's browser.
+It is built into static files (`index.html`, `bundle.js`).
+It **does not contain any secret API keys**.
+When it needs data, it makes requests to its own server at a relative path, like `/api/login`.

+2.  **Nginx (Web Server & Reverse Proxy):** Nginx has two jobs:
+    *   It serves the static frontend files to the user.
+    *   It acts as a gateway.
+When it receives a request for `/api/...`, it intelligently forwards (proxies) that request to your backend server running internally on port 3001.

+3.  **Backend (Node.js / Express):** This is the secure "engine" of your application.
+    *   It listens on port 3001 for requests from Nginx.
+    *   It connects to the PostgreSQL database.
+    *   **This is where all secret API keys would be stored** (in the `backend/.env` file).
+If you needed to connect to an external service (like a payment gateway or SMS provider), the backend code would securely use the key from the `.env` file.

+This setup ensures that no sensitive information is ever exposed in the frontend code that users can see.

+---

 ## Deployment to VPS

+> **🔒 Security Best Practice:** Never commit secret keys, passwords, or other sensitive credentials directly into your source code (e.g., in `.js`, `.ts`, or `README.md` files).
+Always use environment variables, as described in Step 6.

 Follow these steps to get your application running in a production environment on a Linux-based VPS (e.g., Ubuntu).